haroohie-club/NitroPacker/README.md

 NitroPacker unpack -r PATH/TO/ROM.nds -o PATH/TO/UNPACK/DIRECTORY -p PROJECT_NAME -d
 ```

+Finally, it is possible some games may require that their file allocation tables be in a certain order.
+In this case, to be able to repack successfully, you will need to pass `-f`.

 ### Packing
 NitroPacker can only pack a directory that was previously unpacked with NitroPacker (or something structured exactly like that).
 To pack a ROM, run the following command:
 ```